antsago/LatexCV/README.md

 ### Prerequisites
 - **Docker**: for ease of installation and development.
-- **Git**: version control is a good practice even outside of development.
+- **Git**: version control is a good practice even outside of pure code development.

 ### Customization